Andrew R. Levitt, 2001

 Andrew’s career has spanned marketing management and numerous areas of the entertainment industry, including television, stage, books, and digital media.
 He has participated in more than 35 stage productions in Columbus alone.
 Beyond his Columbus roots, he has narrated the Oscar-shortlisted animated short, “Coaster,” voices a character in the Comedy Central web series, “Loafy,” and hosts the “Drag Cast with Nina West” podcast.
 He was the National Entertainer of the Year pageant winner in 2008.

-Andrew has appeared in advertising campaigns for national brands Pantene, Pepsi, Lane Bryant, and in 2020 he partnered with Country Legend Dolly Parton on the “Dolly X Nina: Kindness Is Queen” Collection with proceeds benefiting Dolly Parton’s Imagination Library to increase youth literacy.
+Andrew has appeared in advertising campaigns for national brands Pantene, Pepsi, Lane Bryant, and in 2020 he partnered with Country Legend Dolly Parton on the “Dolly X Nina: Kindness Is Queen” apparel and accessories collection with proceeds benefiting Dolly Parton’s Imagination Library to increase youth literacy.

-As a Denison student, Andrew was active in Denison Campus Government and La Fuerza Latina and was a Young Research Scholar and Summer Scholar.
+As a Denison student, Andrew was active in DCGA and La Fuerza Latina, and he was a Young Research Scholar and Summer Scholar.
 He has maintained his connection to Denison as an alumnus in many areas of service.
-Andrew volunteered on his class reunion committee, as well as June-O. He has supported WDUB, the Singers Theatre Workshop, and was presented with a Theater Department award.
+Andrew volunteered on his Class Reunion Committee, as well as June-O. He has supported WDUB, the Singers Theatre Workshop, and was presented with a Theatre Department award.

 When asked about his fondest memories of Denison, Andrew shared his love for the year-end theatre party, Coconuts.
 “It was just the best.
 All the students from the department would get together and celebrate the year.
 I don’t know.
 Those were some of my favorite moments.
 It was one of those things that I have experienced since.
 And those people, my friends, were just the best.
 I am so grateful for my time on The Hill with the people I got to share it with.”